 Choosing a Coherent Set of Electives

-With this in mind, the faculty have developed a collection of vectors that promote coherent, in-depth study.
+For those students looking to pursue certain CS lines of inquiry, the department has developed a collection of advising "vectors" that promote coherent, in-depth study.
 Each vector has a magnitude (typically four to five courses, which may be internal or external to CS) and a direction representing a particular "line of inquiry" within CS.

 Vector Descriptions